certik/fortran90.org/src/faq.rst

   most of the time the library is backward compatible (for example libgfortran of GCC 4.7 is compatible with 4.6, 4.5, 4.4 and 4.3; 4.5 is compatible with 4.4 and 4.3.
-But 4.2 has a different .so version and is incompatible with with either 4.1 and 4.3.)
+But 4.2 has a different .so version and is incompatible with either 4.1 and 4.3.)
 * Modules: convention for naming and symbol mangling
 * Trailing underscores (zero, one (most common), two)
 * Calling convention: Whether real is passed as double, whether